denodrivers/postgres/docs/README.md

 ##### Transaction locks

-Due to how SQL transactions work, everytime you begin a transaction all queries you do in your session will run inside that transaction context.
-This is a problem for query execution since it might cause queries that are meant to do persistent changes to the database to live inside this context, making them susceptible to be rolled back unintentionally.
+Due to how SQL transactions work, every time you begin a transaction all queries you do in your session will run inside that transaction context.
+This is a problem for query execution since it might cause queries that are meant to do persistent changes to the database to live inside this context, making them susceptible to being rolled back unintentionally.
 We will call this kind of queries **unsafe operations**.

-Everytime you create a transaction the client you use will get a lock, with the purpose of blocking any external queries from running while a transaction takes course, effectively avoiding all unsafe operations.
+Every time you create a transaction the client you use will get a lock, with the purpose of blocking any external queries from running while a transaction takes course, effectively avoiding all unsafe operations.